First National Bank Building (Saint Paul, Minnesota)

 The First National Bank Building is a 417-foot-tall high-rise building in downtown Saint Paul, Minnesota, United States.
 The building has the tallest connecting skyway in the Twin Cities.
+It is owned by the Downtown Revival Trust.

 Construction

 The first building on the property, the Merchants Bank Building, was built in 1915 and opened in 1916.
-Rising 228 feet tall and with 16 stories, the building was the tallest in Saint Paul until it was overtaken by Wells Fargo Place.
+Rising 228 feet tall and with 16 stories, the building was the tallest in Saint Paul until it was overtaken by First National Bank.
+First National Bank was eventually surpassed by Wells Fargo Place.
 The First National Bank Building was designed by Graham, Anderson, Probst & White in 1931 after Merchants National Bank was absorbed by First National Bank.
 The 32-story structure struggled to acquire materials in 1930 due to the construction of the Empire State Building at the same time.
 In 1932 the cost of the building was $3,340,185.44.